 Stone Look Tiles vs Natural Stone Tiles: Which Is Better?

-As the manager at Ross’s Discount Home Centre, I get asked a version of the same question nearly every week: “Are stone-look tiles as good as natural stone?”
-It’s a fair question—and a big one if planning a bathroom renovation, outdoor upgrade, or full home tile renovation.
+As the manager at Ross’s Discount Home Centre, I hear the same question nearly every week: “Are stone-look tiles as good as natural stone?”
+It is a fair question, especially if you are planning a bathroom, outdoor area or full-home renovation.

 What’s the Difference Between Stone Look and Natural Stone Tiles?